LMariton/ExtractDataInBuffers/README.md

 for the total length (in km) and the density (in km/km²) among buffers.

 ### ExtractingAreaBuffers
-This script extracts the total area and polygone features (ex : lakes) among buffers around points.
+This script extracts the total area of polygone features (ex : lakes) among buffers around points.
 It returns a data table containing the point IDs and the values obtained for the area (in km²) among buffers.